smped/BiocAsia/README.md

 ## Workshops

-There will be 6 workshops, 3 advanced and 3 intermediate, to be held on Thursday and Friday afternoon.
+There will be 9 workshops to be held on Thursday and Friday.
+Participants can elect to attend 3.

 <span style="color:red">*Abstract submission has closed.*</span>